Why This Quest Defines Your Endgame

 Key persuasion moment: “I consider you a wise leader, Bishop.
 Wise enough to see the potential benefits here.”
 (Speech 7)

-Why this works: You’re appealing to Ruth’s wisdom and leadership while acknowledging the benefits require vision to see.
-It’s respectful, acknowledges her authority, and frames cooperation as the smart, forward-thinking choice.
+Why this works: You’re appealing to Ruth’s wisdom and leadership while acknowledging that cooperation requires vision to see.
+It’s respectful, acknowledges her authority, and frames cooperation as the forward-thinking choice.

 Confirmation and commitment: “I’m sure.
-I want Auntie’s Choice and the Order to work together.”
-“I’ll do whatever it takes to earn an audience with her.”
+I want Auntie’s Choice and the Order to work together.” followed by “I’ll do whatever it takes to earn an audience with her.”

-Why this works: Demonstrating certainty and willingness to facilitate the process shows you’re committed, not just casually suggesting they talk.
-Your dedication to making it happen gives Ruth confidence the effort won’t be wasted.
+Why this works: Demonstrating certainty and willingness to facilitate shows you’re committed.
+Your dedication gives Ruth confidence the effort won’t be wasted.

 For Speech skill optimization, check our best starting builds guide and complete perks list.